wangshusen/CS583A-2019Spring/webpage/index.md

 ---------
 Deep learning (DL) is a family of the most powerful and popular machine learning (ML) methods and has wide real-world applications such as face recognition, machine translation, self-driving car, recommender system, playing the Go game, etc. This course is designed for students either with or without ML background.
 The course will cover the fundamental ML, computer vision (CV), and natural language (NLP) problems and DL tools for solving the problems.
 This is a practical course; the students will be able to use DL methods for solving real-world ML, CV, and NLP problems.

+**Meeting Time:**

+- Thursday, 6:30 - 9:00 PM, North Building XXX (TBD)

+- The classes on these dates are canceled: Jan 31, Feb 28

+**Office Hours:**

+- Thursday, 3:00 - 5:00 PM, North Building 205

+- The office hours on these dates are canceled: Jan 31, Feb 28

 Schedule